 Throughout his career, the artist has garnered awards and participated in numerous successful solo gallery shows and museum exhibitions.
 Ambrose’s paintings reside in many important private and public collections, including Advent Health, Bank of America, the City of Orlando, and the Museum of Arts and Sciences.
 Media that has featured his art includes American Art Collector, Fine Art Connoisseur, FOX 13 Morning News, Outdoor Painter, Charleston Style and Design, Art Impressions Magazine Canada and various press articles and books.

-Daniel paints in his studio accompanied by his cat, Remey, and summers in Maine with a group of artist friends.
+Daniel is a Co-Founder of the American Tonalist Society and a Signature Member of The American Society of Marine Artists.
+He paints in his studio near the sea accompanied by his cat Remey, and he summers in Maine with artist friends.

 Ambrose is represented by Hughes Gallery (Boca Grande, FL), Lily Pad Gallery (Watch Hill, RI), Cheryl Newby Gallery (Pawleys Island, SC), Palm Avenue Fine Art (Sarasota, FL), and Crossnore Fine Arts Gallery (Crossnore, NC).